ryan-k-miller/ryan-k-miller.github.io/index.md

 ## Education
 ### Georgia Institute of Technology
+_Master of Science in Analytics_
 - January 2019 – May 2021
-- Master of Science in Analytics
 - GPA: 4.00/4.00
 - Computational Data Analytics Track

 ### University of Illinois at Urbana-Champaign
+_Bachelor of Science in Statistics and Minor in Computer Science_
 - August 2015 - December 2018
-- Bachelor of Science in Statistics and Minor in Computer Science
 - GPA: 3.53/4.00
 - Certificate in Data Science
 - Dean’s List: Fall 2017, Fall 2018

 ---

 ## EXPERIENCE
 ### SWC Technology Partners
+_Data Analyst Intern_
 - June 2018 - August 2018
-- Data Analyst Intern
 - Trained a boosted decision tree model in Azure Machine Learning Studio to predict project estimate accuracy
 - Identified actionable insights within the data using R to identify opportunities for project improvement
 - Reconstructed queries using new graph database feature of SQL Server to shave run-time down by 20%

 ### University of Illinois System – Business Solutions and Support
+_Data Analyst Intern_
 - February 2018 - May 2018
-- Data Analyst Intern
 - Visualized data in Tableau to help identify high volume, low-priority tasks for delegation
 - Developed Macros in Microsoft Excel to efficiently cleanse and coalesce multiple sources of data
 - Created Pivot Tables in Excel to clearly display department performance metrics

 ### Expeditors International
+_Data Analyst Intern_
 - June 2017 - August 2017
-- Data Analyst Intern
 - Reduced work by an estimated 5,000 hours per year for Midwest Region employees
 - Created Macros in Microsoft Excel for the Midwest Region to automate day-to-day manual processes
 - Designed and built dashboards for managers of the company to monitor key performance metrics

 ### Expeditors International
+_Data Analyst Intern_
 - June 2016 - August 2016
-- Data Analyst Intern
 - Analyzed survey data to discover actionable insights for improving employee satisfaction, pride, and productivity
 - Presented useful insights from data analysis to Advanced Analytics department
 - Developed SQL queries to pull data for creation of Quarterly Business Review reports

 ---